 Is it possible for us to be ethical without passing moral judgements?

 I am aware that many discussions around ethical business practices seem to revolve around what is “right” and “wrong”.
-Often this is seen from one particular cultural perspective.
-This sense of right and wrong can easily become the imposition of one culture’s value systems onto another.
+This black and white approach makes things easier to discuss, but is unrealistic in practice.
+It can lull us into unthinkingly imposing our culture's value systems onto another's.

-Whereby, after all, to say spitting in public is right or wrong in a given society?
+Who is to say spitting in public is universally right or wrong?
 Should one sniff and swallow?
-Or blow and pocket?
+Or blow, wipe and pocket?
+The answer is, it depends on where one is.